vicinityh2020/vicinity-adapter-barter/README.md

   * send_payment - send funds from your wallet to specified address in case you need to perform automatic payments to an entity
   * ticker - get info on the current value of BITCOIN in USD.
 Useful for calculating the amount of BITCOIN you need to receive for your service.
 * Events
-  * dash_payments - you should subscribe to this event to receive notifications each time someone sends you funds to unique payment address.
+  * bitcoin_payments - you should subscribe to this event to receive notifications each time someone sends you funds to unique payment address.

 ### Repository service